Blog

 By Ryan Baum

 The competition to provide customer satisfaction in ecommerce today is fierce.
 Now, shoppers demand free shipping on every order and expect lightning-fast order processing and fulfillment.
-What once were “nice to have” differentiators for small businesses have become necessary for growth and success.
+What once were “nice to haves” have become necessary for growth and success.

-Similar to getting orders quickly and with no shipping fees, customers expect a tracking number to see an order’s status and its location at any given time.
-Even better are real-time alerts and SMS or email notifications at each point in an order’s journey from purchase to doorstep.
+Customers expect quick delivery times and no shipping feels, and their order tracking expectations are just as high.
+Shoppers want to see an order's status and location at any given time, from purchase to doorstep.
+Even better are real-time alerts like SMS or email notifications at each point in an order’s journey.

 {{lead-magnet-1}}

-Below, explore the benefits of tracking customer orders and why you should consider implementing an order tracking tool for your business.
+Below, discover the benefits of tracking customer orders.
+Learn why you should consider implementing an order tracking tool for your business.

 Why your online store should track customer order status

-Customers have been trained by huge ecommerce vendors like Amazon and tracking to track their online orders from the order processing stage to the moment a delivery person from FedEx, UPS, or USPS drops it at their doorstep — with photo evidence.
-This has set high expectations.
+Huge ecommerce vendors like Amazon have trained customers to track their online orders thoroughly.
+From the order processing stage to when a delivery person from FedEx, UPS, or USPS leaves it at their door.
+In other words, expectations are high.

-Offering real-time tracking data for purchases benefits both your customer and your business in four distinct ways.
+Offering real-time tracking data for purchases benefits both your customer and your business in five distinct ways.

-The benefits of providing order tracking for customers: provide a sense of security, allow customers to plan, build customer loyalty, and free up your customer support from repetitive WISMO questions.
+The benefits of providing order tracking for customers: provide a sense of security, allow customers to plan, build customer loyalty, free up your customer support from repetitive WISMO questions.

 Gives shoppers and business owners a sense of security

 Once customers place an online order, waiting for it to arrive can be both exciting and stressful.
-Questions like, “Will it get here on time?” or “Is it ever coming?” are heightened if customers can’t check the delivery status in real time themselves.
+Questions like, “Will it get here on time?” or “Is it ever coming?” become more intense if customers can’t check the delivery status themselves in real time.
 Plus, as a business, you can follow along to ensure that orders are getting where they need to go.

 Allows customers to plan ahead

-There are reasons beyond “I'm just curious” that consumers need to know an order is on its way and when it will arrive.
+Consumers need to know that an order is on its way and when it will arrive for reasons beyond curiosity.
 For example, if a product is expensive, customers won’t want it to sit on their front porch all day.
-If a signature is required, they might have to work from home to accept the package.
+If customers have to sign for a package, they might have to work from home to accept it.
 In these instances, status updates are crucial.

-Keeping in constant contact with their order at home and on the go via a mobile device gives customers the transparency they need to plan ahead for a fun unboxing or essential item they can’t live without.
+Customers can maintain constant contact with their order at home and on the go via a mobile device.
+This gives them the transparency they need to plan ahead for a fun unboxing or an essential item they can’t live without.

 Builds customer loyalty

 The customer experience you provide on your ecommerce platform is essential to business growth.
-Providing shoppers with tracking information, email notifications, and delivery dates can create a positive association with your brand, build a better customer experience, and drive loyalty and retention.
+Providing shoppers tracking information, email updates, and delivery dates can help create a positive view of your brand.
+This builds a better customer experience and encourages loyalty and retention.

 New customers appreciate seamless experiences and are more likely to make repeat purchases from businesses that offer them.
-Creating a cycle of repeat business will help your business grow, so encouraging loyalty through an easy-to-use order tracking tool is a big advantage.
+Creating a cycle of repeat purchases will help your business grow.
+Encouraging loyalty through an easy-to-use order tracking tool gives you a significant advantage.

 Frees up your customer service team (by deflecting WISMO tickets with automation)

-Many ecommerce companies are looking for ways to alleviate customer service workloads and reduce time spent handling simple requests.
+Many ecommerce companies are looking for ways to alleviate customer service workloads and reduce time handling simple requests.
 Providing real-time order tracking is one of those ways since customers no longer need to ask, “Where is my order (WISMO)?”
+This question accounts for 16% of tickets for the average ecommerce store, according to Gorgias data.

-Typically, you can automate customer order tracking notifications via SMS, app notifications, or email — we’ll cover this in more detail below.
-Or, create a self-service portal where customers can use their purchase order number to access order status — we’ll cover this more in a later section.
+With tools like Gorgias’s AI Agent and Flows, you can automate customer order tracking through SMS, email, or chat.
+Or, create a self-service portal where customers can use their purchase order number to access their order status.
+We’ll cover both of these more in a later section.

 Lowers the number of returns you can expect

 People often return items because they arrive late and the customer no longer wants or needs them.
-With detailed and up-to-date order tracking (as well as a clear returns policy), customers can better anticipate the arrival date of the product, making it less likely they’ll just ship the package back to you when it finally arrives.
-And, as you might expect, reducing returns has a great positive impact on your business’s revenue.
+With detailed order tracking and a simple returns policy, customers can better expect when their product will arrive.
+This makes it less likely that they will return the package when it finally gets to them.
+And, as you might expect, reducing returns positively impacts your business’s revenue.

 Why ecommerce businesses should think twice before building a custom order tracking system

-There are numerous advantages to using a customer order tracking system.
-We recommend using a pre-built solution — and put our recommendations below — because maintaining a manual tracking system is time-consuming.
+Using a customer order tracking system has many advantages.
+We recommend using a pre-built solution because maintaining a manual tracking system is time-consuming.
+Find our recommendations below.

-A custom-built tracking page may require more data entry than necessary with other solutions.
-Not only do manual processes open your system up to human error, but they also eat up productivity.
+A custom-built tracking page may require more data entry than necessary.
+Manual processes open your system up to human error and eat up productivity.

 Manual systems require extensive set-up

-If you try to provide order tracking yourself, you’ll save in the short term but end up spending plenty of time building and maintaining a system to send tracking information.
+If you try to provide order tracking yourself, you’ll save in the short term but spend plenty of time and money building and maintaining a system to send tracking information.

-For example, once you sync your tracking components up successfully, you'll need to create different templates that collect or communicate information to your customers.
-For example, you might build an order form that collects order information like a customer’s name, address, phone number, and credit card information.
+Once you successfully sync your tracking components, you'll need to create different templates that collect or communicate information to your customers.
+For example, you might build a form that collects order information like a customer’s name, address, phone number, and credit card details.
 Or, write a pre-written email that you can use to send out shipment notifications for each step of the order process.

-You might also create templated responses that answer common questions like, “Where is my order?” or that provide tracking information or shipment and delivery updates.
+You can also create template responses for common questions.
+For example, you can answer, “Where is my order?” and provide tracking information and updates on shipment and delivery.

 You need seamless integrations to avoid tab-shuffling

-For an order tracking system to work properly, your manufacturers, website, helpdesk, social media commerce, SMS, inventory management software, and shipping carriers’ information must all "talk to" each other.
-If they don't, information gets bottlenecked or not communicated at all.
-The result is that your customer isn't able to access their order status, which causes frustration and has them calling your customer support team.
+For an order tracking system to work properly, all of your tools must "talk" to each other.
+This includes information from your manufacturers, website, helpdesk, social media commerce, SMS, inventory management software, and shipping carriers.
+If they don't, a bottleneck occurs, or they fail to communicate information at all.
+The result is that your customer can't access their order status, which causes frustration and has them turning to your customer support team.

 How to set up order tracking: Let customers see the status of shipments in real time

-One of the most common incoming questions teams get is Where is my order?
-(WISMO).
-And the best way to mitigate those messages is to implement an order tracking system that allows for self-service order tracking and automates shipping tracking notifications.
-Here's how to do it:
+One of the most common incoming questions customer support teams get is, “Where is my order?
+(WISMO)”.
+The best way to mitigate those messages is by implementing a self-service system that automates shipping tracking notifications.

 1. Decide on an order tracking tool